brimdata/zed/docs/lake/design.md

 A branch is created with the `branch` command, e.g.,
 ```
-zed lake branch -HEAD logs@main staging
+zed lake branch -use logs@main staging
 ```
 This creates a new branch called "staging" in pool "logs", which points to the same commit object as the "main" branch.
 Commits to the "staging" branch will be added to the commit history without affecting the "main" branch and each branch can be queried independently at any time.

-The `-HEAD` flag emulates a temporary checkout just for that one command.
+The `-use` flag appears in most of the lake commands and indicates a commit-history pointer just for that one command invocation.

-Supposing the `main` branch of `logs` was already checked out, you could simply say
+Supposing the `main` branch of `logs` was already defaulted with the "use" commmand (see below), then you could create the new branch called "staging" by simply saying
 ```
 zed lake branch staging
 ```